-The EnGeneIC Cancer Research Foundation is hosting its 3rd Annual Black Tie Dinner on the 28th February 2014.
-Reservations are now being taken.
+The EnGeneIC Cancer Research Foundation is hosting its 4th Annual Gala Dinner on the 27th March 2015 at Dockside Darling Harbour.

 EnGeneIC has recently completed a Phase I first-in-man clinical trial which proved the safety of its EDV technology.